AyakaUniverse/registry/README.md

 2. Make your changes on your own fork
 3. Create a pull request

-## This guide is UNDER CONSTRUCTION, If you have the experience for running large network, please tell us.
+## This guide is UNDER CONSTRUCTION.
+If you have the experience for running large network, please tell us.
 We need your help!